r-spatial/link2GI/docs/index.md

 releases of `RSAGA` as well as `Rsagacmd` will work with the environment settings as provided by `linkSAGA`.

-# Installation
+## Installation

-`link2GI`is up to CRAN.
-For the installation of the stable version please use `install.packages("link2GI")`.
+`link2GI`is up to CRAN, please use `install.packages("link2GI")`.

-However it is strongly recommended to install the latest stable version:
+However it is strongly recommended to install the latest stable development version:

 ``` r
 # devtools package